How to Unpublish a Wix Site (Step-by-Step Guide)

 How to Unpublish a Wix Site: Step-by-Step

 Unpublishing a Wix website is a straightforward process.
 Here's a simple guide to help you navigate through it.
+Steps are the same in the Classic Editor and Wix Studio, with minor UI differences noted below.

 Step 1: Log Into Your Wix Account